 The Delaware Secretary of State’s Office has made it a priority to provide expedited filings.
 In fact, you can have your filings guaranteed to be processed in less than an hour.

 In contrast, California has a 24 hour processing option, but it is not guaranteed to be completed within 24 hours and the rush processing fee is significantly more expensive than in Delaware.
 This can be critical if you need to close a deal very quickly.

 The annual franchise tax in Delaware can vary depending on a variety of factors, but it can be as low as $125 per year with reporting fees.
-In contrast, in California the annual franchise tax is $800.
+In contrast, California’s annual franchise tax is $800.

-If you incorporate in California and later move the corporation to a different state, you still have to pay the $800 annual franchise tax each year, but if you incorporate in Delaware and later move the annual franchise of your “home state” where you initially incorporated could be as low as $125.
+If you incorporate in California and later move the corporation to another state, you still have to pay the $800 annual franchise tax.
+If you incorporate in Delaware and later move, the annual franchise of your “home state” (where you initially incorporated) could be as low as $125.